Biden's challenge: Breaking through with virus response

 Another challenge for Biden: remaining relevant and engaged in the conversation and response from a notably peripheral position as the likely-but-not-quite-official nominee of the Democratic Party, and one who is no longer serving in public office.

-While Bernie Sanders' path to the Democratic presidential nomination is increasingly mathematically improbable, the Vermont senator has yet to exit the race and has done his own online events and media appearances emphasizing his efforts in the Senate to respond to the virus.
+While Bernie Sanders' path to the Democratic presidential nomination is increasingly mathematically improbable, the Vermont senator isn't exiting the race and has done his own online events and media appearances emphasizing his efforts in the Senate to respond to the virus.

 Sanders' campaign announced that millions watched a series of virtual town halls he's held in recent days with musical acts and high-profile supporters, including New York Rep. Alexandria Ocasio-Cortez.
 The senator also urged his army of online donors nationwide to forgo giving to his campaign and instead donate to five charities he said were on the front lines of the response to the virus.
 He later announced the effort had raised more than $2 million for the groups, which included Meals on Wheels.